 - Monitoring comments took time I didn't have.

-- On certain sites users didn't take the time to communicate clearly (typos, all small case or all caps).
+- Many users didn't take the time to communicate clearly (typos, all small case or all caps).

-- For this site, folks wanted free advice and detailed how-tos.
+- Folks wanted free advice and detailed how-tos.
 While I don't mind helping here and there, giving advice pro bono to those who had no intention of ever hiring me took away from those clients who had already given me their trust.

 Seems Google's Webmaster Blog agrees.
 The most recent addition to this saga occured on January 11, 2019: An Update on Google Webmaster Blog Comments.
 Comments closed.